eternale88/note-taker-app/README.md

 # Note Taker
 ## Synopsis

 A note taking app I  built with HTML5, CSS3, Vanilla JavaScript, Babel, Webpack, JavaScript Modules, and Third Party Libraries.
-Webpack repo will be added soon, current is built with HTML, CSS, and JS, the netlify is the webpack build.
+Webpack repo will be added soon, current is built with HTML, CSS, and JS, the netlify link is the deployed webpack build.

 ## Motivation